WebAssembly/function-references/document/core/appendix/properties.rst

      }

   .. note::
-     It is an invariant of the semantics that every context either consists of only syntactic types or only semantic types.
+     It is an invariant of the semantics that every context either consists of only static types or only dynamic types.

 .. index:: configuration, administrative instruction, store, frame